dmitrycello/yaglpp/docs/USAGE.md

 /*Include the class properties along with existing getters and setters*/
 #define YAGLPP_CLASS_PROPERTIES

+/*Include GLFW library headers, comment to exclude GLFW*/
+#define YAGLPP_GLFW

 /*Include all GLM library headers, slightly affects the compilation time*/
 #define YAGLPP_GLM_HEADERS

+/*Override the global new and delete operators, using the library allocator*/
+#define YAGLPP_GLOBAL_ALLOCATOR

 /*Do not include main entry point into YAGL++ library*/
 #define YAGLPP_NO_AFX_LAYOUT